jazzcoffeestuff/blog/_pages/about.md

 I have no affiliations or monetary interests in any coffee business nor am I paid to review or feature coffees – this is merely a passion project.

 I have been an avid jazz fan for a long time and listen to pretty much every type of jazz from the earliest swing through to the latest releases.
-I want to make jazz more accessible so I will shy away from highly technical analyses (although those are interesting too) – hopefully making it fun and providing an easy introduction to the genre.
+I want to make jazz more accessible so I will shy away from highly technical analyses (although those are interesting too) – hopefully making it fun and providing an easy introduction to the genre!

 In blog posts I try and include album artwork where appropriate – this is done using a fair use law for the purposes of identification.